Top 10 Reasons to Drive to the Moroccan Desert

 Africa,Morocco

 Morocco’s most popular set of dunes, Erg Chebbi, is not exactly easy to access.
 This desert at the edge of the Western Sahara is eight hours from Marrakech, seven hours from Fes, and right up against nothing at all (though on a clear day, you can see Algeria).
 So why do so many people end up making the trek?
-There are many reasons — here are 4 at the destination and 6 along the way.
+Here are the top 10 reasons to drive to the Moroccan desert — 4 at the destination and 6 along the way.

 4 Reasons to Visit the Desert

-Erg Chebbi does’t cover a massive area, but it’s still impressive — some of the dunes rise up over 150 meters from the rocky desert ground.
+Erg Chebbi doesn’t cover a massive area, but it’s still impressive — some of the dunes rise up over 150 meters from the rocky desert ground.

 Also, you can play in sand dunes!
 Sandboarding and riding ATVs are popular activities, but you can also just walk to the top of a dune and roll yourself down (warning: you’ll be shaking sand out of your clothes for days).